sakibhasan-24/skill-sprinter-pro/README.md

 - owner can not take this assignment as take assignment
 - others can take this assignment
 - others can not edit or delete this assignment,

+# delete an assignment

+- only the owner of assignment can delete an assignment

+# update an assignment

+- only the owner of assignment can update an assignment